 Skip to content

-I’m guilty of every slip-up posted here, but over time, I learned to fix each issue through trial-and-error, picking up tips from other creative directors in my network, and hearing tips and hints from readers of my blog.
+As a (former) creative director, I am guilty of every single slip-up posted here.
+Over time, I learned to fix each issue through my trial-and-error attempts with my own clients, picking up tips from other creative directors in my network, hearing suggestions and hints from the good folks at Worldcom, and the ongoing readers of this website.

 Here are my top 11 slip-ups with suggestions to adjust the brainstorm process accordingly.

 #1.
-Brainstorms often start with the same objective.
+Starting the brainstorm with the same vague objective.

 #2.
-People come to the brainstorm in the wrong mindset.
+Coming to the brainstorm in the wrong mindset.

 #3.
 Using shallow research to make strategic decisions.